KITcii/smart-contract-dev-support/patterns/Design Patterns/Factory Pattern/README.md

 ![Wrong](Smart-Contract-Factory%20Pattern%20-%20Manual%20Smart%20Contract%20Creation.png)  | ![Correct](Smart-Contract-Factory%20Pattern%20-%20Automated%20Smart%20Contract%20Creation%20via%20Factory.png)

 ## Resulting Context
-Token are created and issued by a Factory Smart Contract.
-In the above example, we enhanced the basic Factory Pattern by an array that allows to directly retrieve the number and address of issued tokens by the Factory Smart Contract, which additionally eases to observe issued tokens.
+Child Contracts are created and issued by a Factory Smart Contract in a automated, yet reliable and transparent manner.
+The identity that aims to create a Child Contract pays the for the computational cost (e.g., proportional to the consumed gas in Ethereum) to deploy the smart contract.

 ## Rationale
-By creating and issuing Child Contracts from a Factory Smart Contract, the Child Contract creation can be managed in a centralized but reliable way.
-As a return value for successful creation of Child Contracts, the address of the Child Contract token is returned, which can be appended to an array to keep track of issued tokens.
+By creating and issuing Child Contracts from a Factory Smart Contract, the security guarantees of smart contract execution (e.g., reliable execution independent from third parties) are inherited to the automated creation of Child Contracts.

 ## Related Patterns
 [Token Pattern](/Idioms/Token%20Pattern/README.md#context)